 Each Framework member is responsible for earning their own income and managing their own finances.
 We are not employees of Framework, and we do not draw salaries or profits from the collective.
 If we don't work, we don't earn an income (and that includes holiday and time off for illness).
-Some Framework members have set up their own Limited Company but mainly we are registered for tax purposes as self-employed 'sole traders' (although we believe in 'consulting with soul', we don't see ourselves as 'soul traders' as one person jokingly suggested!)
+Some Framework members have set up their own Limited Company but most of us are registered for tax purposes as self-employed 'sole traders'.